 St. Patrick's Island

-Just three skips of a stone from East Village, St. Patrick’s Island is one of Calgary’s oldest parks.
-Its development as a public space began in the late 1890s and gained momentum with construction of a bridge to the island in the early 1900s.
-More than a century later, this all-but-forgotten treasure at the city’s centre has re-emerged as an amenity-rich, family-friendly park space for all Calgarians to enjoy.
+One of Calgary’s oldest parks, the development of St. Patrick’s Island as a public space began in the late 1890s and gained momentum with construction of a bridge to the island in the early 1900s.
+More than a century later, this all-but-forgotten treasure at the city’s centre has re-emerged as an amenity-rich, family-friendly—and National Urban Design Award winner—park space for all Calgarians to enjoy.
+The park’s opening in July 2015 was one of the year’s highlights for Calgarians, with 5000 number of visitors on opening weekend and more than 20,000 per year.

 The revitalized island’s attractions and enhancements include: